CSUF-CPSC411-2022S/project-js101/README.md

 Project Checkin 5 Tasks:

-Abhianv Arora - Updated, added, and displayed wider selection of words, Updtaed Documentation, and Created the JSON File from where data will be pulled.
+Abhianv Arora - Updated, added, and displayed wider selection of birds, Updated Documentation, Created, and Populated the JSON File from where data will be pulled.

 Vishvesh Dumbre - API Integration, Handling JSON Data.